-6.1 The Law Society of Hong Kong has implemented its “Practice Direction P” with effect from 1st July 2008 in an attempt to counter money laundering and terrorist related activities and practices through law firms in Hong Kong.
-Practice Direction P is a set of guidelines and mandatory requirements that all law firms in Hong Kong are required to follow when taking instructions from new and existing clients.
+6.1 The Law Society of Hong Kong requires all law firms to comply with “Practice Direction P” in an effort to counter money laundering and terrorist financing related activities when taking instructions from new and existing clients.

 (a) in whole or in part directly or indirectly represents any person’s proceeds of;

 (b) was used in connection with; or